 ECT is most commonly given when patients have severe depressive illness, mania, or some forms of schizophrenia.
 Frequently, ECT is given when patients have not responded to other treatments, when other treatments appear to be less safe or too difficult to tolerate, when patients have responded well to ECT in the past, or when psychiatric or medical considerations make it particularly important that patients recover quickly and fully.

-Facts about ECT at Lindner Center of HOPE
+Facts about Electroconvulsive therapy at Lindner Center of HOPE

 ECT service is provided in the Neuromodulation Center at Lindner Center of HOPE.